Press ESC to close

 An International Exhibition

 PoMo is set to open its doors on February 15th, 2025.
-The inaugural exhibition, Postcards From the Future, will include around 100 works from 24 artists ranging from Catherine Opie to Andy Warhol.
-Certain pieces will be on international loans, whereas others will be from the permanent collection.
-Postcards from the Future is “a presentation of the indicative artists that will shape PoMo and its program in the coming years,” says PoMo chair Monica Reitan.
-The show is both a nod to the building’s history as a post office and to its present form as a museum.
-PoMo champions visual arts, community and exchange.
+The inaugural exhibition, Postcards From the Future, will include around 100 works from 24 artists, ranging from Catherine Opie to Andy Warhol.
+With a mix of international loans and pieces from the permanent collection, Postcards from the Future is “a presentation of the indicative artists that will shape PoMo and its program in the coming years,” says PoMo chair Monica Reitan.
+The show is also a nod both to the museum building’s history as a post office and to its present-day use, as a hub not just for visual art but for community and exchange.

-The small city of Trondheim is a gem on Norway’s Nidelva river.
-Trondheim is rich in history, dating back to the year 997.
-Fjords, cathedrals and around 200,000 residents create a lively, rich culture.
-The next time you’re passing through Oslo for the Munch Museet, consider an overnight detour to Trondheim, for Northern Europe’s newest and most progressive museum.
+With fjords, cathedrals, and a history that dates back to 997, the small city of Trondheim is a gem on Norway’s Nidelva river.
+The next time you’re passing through Oslo for the Munch Museet, consider an overnight detour to stop by Northern Europe’s newest and most progressive museum.

 , Pop in at PoMo: Norway’s Most Progressive and Promising Museum, Museum Spotlight Europe